 Jessica produced the BIFA-longlisted comedy feature, LOVE TYPE D (2019), which was picked up by Vertical Entertainment for US distribution.
 It won 'Best Screenplay' at RiverRun and was nominated for the Audience Choice Award at Edinburgh.
 She has also produced a number of documentaries, music videos and shorts, including EVIE (Best Sci Fi Short at Rhode Island), HOW CAN I FORGET (Best National Film at Making Waves) and JULIET REMEMBERED (Best Short at British Independent Film Festival).
 SAMOVAR by BAFTA-nominated director Lia Williams, starring Alex Lawther and Angus Wright, is about to begin its festival run.

-She is represented by Creative Artists Agency (CAA) and Salt Partnership.
+She is represented by Creative Artists Agency (CAA).